Arthur Davidson (politician): Outside parliament

 He was an expert in sports and media law, and acted for sportsmen including Robbie Fowler, Frank Bruno, Jimmy Hill and Kenny Dalglish.
 He was legal director of Associated Newspapers from 1985 to 1991 and Legal Director of Mirror Group Newspapers from 1991 to 1993, and worked at Express Newspapers.
 His final job was as the lawyer for the magazine Time Out in London.

 He enjoyed jazz, and was a passionate supporter of Liverpool Football Club.
-Davidson died in January 2018, at the age of 89.
+Davidson died in January 2018, at the age of 91 (although many press reports erroneously stated he was 89, due to the fact that he had, as his Guardian obituary noted, taken "two years off his age when he was 40, just after reaching Westminster").